AYS SPECIAL: Refugees do not find a home in Lithuania

-Many people who leave Lithuania are heading toward Sweden and Germany.
-However, this March, German government notified Lithuania of its plans to send back people to Lithuania.
-Those who leave Lithuanian are at risk that their refugee benefits will be suspended after a month of absence.
+Many people who leave Lithuania are heading towards Sweden and Germany.
+This March, however, the German government notified Lithuania of its plans to send people back to Lithuania.
+Those who leave Lithuania risk having their refugee benefits suspended after a month of absence.
 Since March this year, the number of people who are being relocated increased and over only the last two weeks more than 30 new people arrived.

-The refugee’s reception center in Lithuania
+The refugee’s reception centre

 What do refugees get in Lithuania?

-The refugees in Lithuania….
-A story of pain!”
+The refugees in Lithuania… a story of pain!”